apreus/paris-project-exhibition/_paris-project-exhibition/pci_87.md

   and rue Beaurepaire on May 1, 1920
 rights: Gallica public domain
 selection:
-caption: Photo of police blocking demonstrators at the crossroads of boulevard de Magenta and rue Beaurepaire on May 1, 1920
+caption: Photograph of police blocking demonstrators at the crossroads of boulevard de Magenta and rue Beaurepaire on May 1, 1920
-order: '86'
+order: ADD?
 layout: paris-project-exhibition
 collection: paris-project-exhibition
 thumbnail: "/img/derivatives/iiif/images/pci_87/full/250,/0/default.jpg"